edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ## Finish

-Used minwax paste wax, applied with a rag before assembly.
+Used Minwax paste wax, applied with a rag before assembly.
 Tough to get into all of the corners.
 Applying finish before gluing the shelves together might have been easier, but I don't think the glue would hold.

 ![Completed shelf]({{site.baseurl}}/images/plant-stand/20231007_211957.jpg)